 - Local: Don’t fall for the storm chasers or out-of-town companies that are passing through.
 Instead, build a long-term relationship with a trustworthy local contractor.

 - Experienced: Let the new guys do smaller jobs and prove their worth over time.
 If you are a discerning homeowner, you will almost always choose a company that is experienced and proven.

-- Knowledgeable: A seasoned, licensed, local roofing contractor should have ALL the answers.
+- Knowledgeable: A seasoned, licensed, a local roofing contractor should have all the answers.
 They should have already done all the homework so that you don’t have to.

 - Relevant: The best contractor to install a residential metal roof is a contractor that has expertise in residential metal roofs.
 It doesn’t make sense to hire a roofer that only does tile roofing.

 Make sure you do background checks on prospective roofing companies.
 Ask for referrals, check their website and look at customer ratings and reviews online.
 Also, look at sites such as the Better Business Bureau.

 Last on the list, you need to make sure that you protect your investment.
 There are two ways to do so:

 One of the most confusing aspects of a roofing job is the warranty.
 Truth is that most homeowners don’t even bother to read them.
 As a result, they end up voiding their warranty over a technicality.
 So, do yourself a favor and read your roofing warranty.
 You may have two different warranties (or two parts in the same warranty, depending on how your contractor sets it up):

 - Manufacturer warranty: The manufacturer warranty covers the supplies and materials the contractor uses in the job.
 You may have multiple manufacturer warranties for different materials.

 - Labor or craftsmanship: The contractor provides a warranty that guarantees labor and craftsmanship.